adaofeliz/docker-elastic-beanstalk/README.md

-Spring Boot Elastic Beanstalk deploy with Docker
+Elastic Beanstalk - Docker and Spring Boot
 ========================
 Deploying Springboot Application to AWS Elastic Beanstalk from a Docker Container